tnxqso/wave-flex-integrator/README.md

 ### Configuration Parameters

 - **DX Cluster Settings**:
   - `Host`: The hostname or IP address of your DX Cluster server.
+Note!
+Do not log in to the same DX Cluster server from multiple applications simultaneously.
+Use a separate DX Cluster Server for Wave-Flex Integrator or you will face repeted reconnection attempts.
   - `Port`: The port number of your DX Cluster server.
   - `Callsign`: Your amateur radio callsign used for login.
   - `Login Prompt`: The login prompt format for your DX Cluster (optional).